After completing this chapter, students should be able to:

 In this chapter, we discuss the evaluation and adjustment of market prices to establish the appropriate shadow prices.
 The shadow price can be found by adjusting the observed market values to ensure the willingness-to-pay (WTP) or opportunity cost (OC) reflects the value of the good or service.
 Specifically, we will look at shadow prices for input and output markets including those experiencing distortions via taxes, subsidies, government regulation, or market imperfections.
 When a market is distorted, there are two prices; (1) the price paid by buyers and (2) the price received by sellers.
 The goal is to determine which of these prices we should use in the cost-benefit analysis as the shadow price.
 Consideration for goods or services not traded on markets are covered in Chapter 12.

 At this point we highlight the general rules for shadow pricing in distorted markets.
 Firstly, we require identification of whether the intervention impacts an input or output market.
 Secondly, we need to identify what happens to the quantity traded: does the availability increase or is there a diversion of production/consumption on the market in question.
+Note that this often depends on the assumptions being made about the intervention.

 General rules for input (costs) and output (benefits) markets are identified and outlined below.